 Virginia Woolf famously wrote, “A woman must have money and a room of her own if she is to write fiction.”
-Leaving aside the question of what a woman writes—fiction or nonfiction, prose or poetry, journalism or pithy blog posts, just how important is solitude for writers; how critical is it to have a room of one’s own?
+Leaving aside the question of what a woman writes—fiction or nonfiction, prose or poetry, journalism or blog posts, just how important is solitude for writers?
+How critical is it to have a room of one’s own?

 In learning about the writing lives of classic women authors, the universality of the issues and struggles all writers experience is striking.
-Finding quiet time to write and a modicum of privacy was as great a challenge for a nineteenth-century woman, especially those with children, as it is for today’s writing women.
+Finding quiet time to write and a modicum of privacy was as great a challenge in the 19th century as it is for today’s writing women.
 Read More→